Best 9mm Pistols [2024]: Ranked by Size and Use

 • Caliber 9mm

-• Length 6.61 in
+• Overall Length 6.61″

-• Barrel Length 3.39 in
+• Barrel Length 3.39″

 • Weight 23.07 oz

-• Trigger Pull 5.1 pounds
+• Trigger Pull 5.1 lbs

 H&K VP9sk Review

-This product is impressive because it has a lot of features and it is backed by a good reputation.
+Someone with smaller hands and a smaller build could probably get the best out of this pistol without suffering the awkward hand feel, but besides that, the VP9sk has a lot of features and it is backed by a good reputation.
 I have used this product in many different situations and it has never let me down.

 To read through the full review of this pistol specifically, you’ll find the H&K VP9sk Review here!